hahnspena102/movie-bechdel-test-classifier/final_report.md

 ### The Bechdel Test
 To pass the Bechdel Test, a movie must have at least two named women who talk to each other about something other than a man.

-The Bechdel Test highlight the gender gap in media representation.This test proves that underrepresentation is a recurring trend in the industry, and encourages deeper discussions about unconscious bias.
+The Bechdel Test highlights the gender gap in media representation.This test proves that underrepresentation is a recurring trend in the industry, and encourages deeper discussions about unconscious bias.

 ### Dataset
 We got our data from a kaggle movie dataset with feature such as genres, release date, popularity, cast, crew, ratings, movie metadata, and more.
 For our ground truth, we used data from this website that has a list of movies that pass and fail the bechdel test.

 ### EDA
 **Title / Overview / Taglines**